Mobile phone use in schools: Malaysia

 For schools under the Malaysian Ministry of Education, it is a disciplinary offence for students to bring their phones to school as well as to the dormitories of boarding schools.
 Students are expected to use the school's public phones or borrow a teacher's mobile phone in the case of an emergency.
 Phones brought to school will be confiscated and the parents of the students who brought the phones will be notified to retrieve the phones.
 If the student is a first-time offender, a warning will be issued.
 The student and their parents will also have to sign a letter of undertaking (ms) in which the student promises not to bring their phone to school again.
 If the student is a repeating offender, they will be restricted from using school or dormitory facilities or will be excluded from school programs or activities.
-The standard operating procedures and punishments however, may vary by school.